guilhem13/KnowLedgeGraph2/Readme.md

 ### Features included

- - Feature 1 : Upload pdf and save its data into a database
+ - Feature 1 : Upload pdf and save its data into a database Endpoint : /documents
- - Feature 2 : Get the data from this uploading
+ - Feature 2 : Get the metadata from this uploading Endpoint : /documents/{id}
- - Feature 3 : Get the data of files uploaded by id
+ - Feature 3 : Request the text of files uploaded by id Endpoint : /text/{id}.txt

 ***
 ## Installation